sauoro/amethyst/README.md

 ## ⚠️ DISCLAIMER
 This is **NOT** a PocketMine-MP ported in Rust, this is a software made from scratch.
+Please don't use this in production, this is still in early development.
 ## 🏗️ Status

 We’re hard at work on Amethyst!
 Here’s what’s in progress: